MarcoLotto/ScaenaFramework/README.md

 # ScaenaFramework
 A framework for developing cross-platform applications oriented to graphics rendering

-Alpha state - Not ready for production yet

 ## Documentation
 ***Please see the project wiki for all the framework documentation:***